BozoTClown/updateWholeTag/README.md

 # VB-.Net-Programs
-This program allows anyone with a Arduino UNO and an Adafruit PN532 shield in IC2 mode to update all pages of an EMU tag.
+This program was written in VB .net 2012.
+It allows anyone with a Arduino UNO and an Adafruit PN532 shield in IC2 mode to update all pages of an EMU tag.

 This program requires 2010 MS Access runtime in order to save/retrieve data from the Access database.
 Also a prerequisit to running this program you must already have installed ot unzipped a copy of the Arduino software that includes the "arvdude.exe" file.
 This file is used to load the included HEX file into the Arduino.